Credentials Overnight Oxy-Complex

 • Antioxidant protection.

-Lightly moisturizing: Credentials Overnight Oxy-Complex has a moisturizing rating of 3.3 out of 10.
+According to CreamScan analysis, Credentials Overnight Oxy-Complex is lightly moisturizing, with a moisturizing rating of 3.3 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a high humectancy of 6.6 out of 10, primarily due to the high content of Butylene Glycol (est. ≈6.0%).